Reviews You Can Rely On

 Here we time how long it takes to transfer files of three different sizes.

 For SSDs, the SanDisk Extreme Portable V2 offers the fastest actual speed while using Windows OS at 422 MB per second.
-While testing Mac OC, we recorded an astonishing rate of 714 MB per second for the Adata SE800.
 For HDDs, the fastest is, again, the Western Digital My Book with a top speed of 152 MB per second for both Windows and Mac OS.
-Know that when you buy a drive, you can generally expect the actual speed to be around half the claimed speeds.
+When you buy a drive, you can generally expect the actual speed to be around half the claimed speed.

 external hard drive - by using amorphousdiskmark and crystalmark testing software, our...